microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaTrustFrameworkPolicy.md

 ## Description

-The `Get-EntraBetaTrustFrameworkPolicy` cmdlet is used to retrieve the trust framework policies that have been created in the directory.
+The `Get-EntraBetaTrustFrameworkPolicy` cmdlet retrieves the trust framework policies that have been created in the directory.

 ## Examples